-Where an applicant is not currently prohibited from teaching but has been the subject of a referral to, or hearing before, the Teaching Regulation Agency (or other equivalent body) whether or not that resulted in the imposition of a sanction, or where a sanction has lapsed or been lifted, the School will consider whether the facts of the case render the applicant unsuitable to work at the School.
+Where an applicant is not currently prohibited from teaching but has been the subject of a referral to, or hearing before, the Teaching Regulation Agency (or other equivalent body), whether or not that resulted in the imposition of a sanction, or where a sanction has lapsed or been lifted, the School will consider whether the facts of the case render the applicant unsuitable to work at the School.

-The School applies the definition of "teaching work" set out in the Teachers' Disciplinary (England) Regulations 2012 which states that the following activities amount to "teaching work":
+The School applies the definition of "teaching work" set out in the Teachers' Disciplinary (England) Regulations 2012, which states that the following activities amount to "teaching work":

-- planning and preparing lessons and courses for pupils; - delivering lessons to pupils; - assessing the development, progress and attainment of pupils; and - reporting on the development, progress and attainment of pupils.
+- planning and preparing lessons and courses for pupils - delivering lessons to pupils - assessing the development, progress and attainment of pupils; and - reporting on the development, progress and attainment of pupils.

-The above apply to all Early Years teachers, key persons/teaching assistants.
-The above activities do not amount to "teaching work" if they are supervised closely by a qualified teacher or other person nominated by the Headmaster.
-If in any doubt or if the applicant has taught previously, or may teach in future, the check will be undertaken, including for sports coaches, peripatetic music teachers, chess coaches, volunteer reading assistants, etc.
+The above activities do not amount to "teaching work" if they are supervised by a qualified teacher or other person nominated by the Head.
+If in any doubt or if the applicant has taught previously, or may teach in future, the check will be undertaken, including for sports coaches.

-4.5 Prohibition from management check
+4.6 Prohibition from management check